blarodin/llm-council/README.md

 ![llmcouncil](header.jpg)

+> **🚀 Now with Rust Backend!** This project has been migrated from Python/FastAPI to Rust/Axum for better performance and native desktop integration via Tauri.
+The Python backend is archived in `backend-python-backup/` for reference.

 The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, eg.c), you can group them into your "LLM Council".
-This repo is a simple, local web app that essentially looks like ChatGPT except it uses OpenRouter to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.
+This is a desktop application (or web app) that essentially looks like ChatGPT except it uses OpenRouter to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.

 In a bit more detail, here is what happens when you submit a query: